-- The building avoids the use of a pitched roof to minimise height; - The building has only a low parapet at roof level, again to minimise height; and, - The building is set further from the road than the existing and the extant permission for redevelopment to reduce the effect of the proposals in views.

-7.27 While the first floor matches the width of the ground floor level, this is not an uncommon design arrangement for any house.
-The proportions and orientation of the building are such that the additional first floor width still reads as subservient to the prominence of existing development in the immediate surroundings.

-The low height of the building and design to push the accommodation as low as possible to the road with the majority of the bulk of the building below street level using the topography, as well as the reorientation of the building mean that it has a very limited impact on the appearance of the site from the road.

-The angling of the building and the set back of the northern element are deliberately positioned in such a way that they minimise any visual impact of the structure moving northward along Fitzroy Park.
-The building tapers away from the public realm.

-In views from the opposite direction (looking south) the angle of the proposed building reads as clearly subservient to the prominent view of No. 51 and its tall boundary treatment onto Fitzroy Park.
-Any extra bulk in this view will be barely perceptible as it will be screened by the trees along the front boundary.

-The effect of the development is further minimised by the extensive new tree planting, with specific selection of evergreen species for year round cover.

-Generally in all views where the new building will be visible, the more refined, angular form and high quality materials with textures and subtle finishes will provide an improved visual experience to the viewer.
+Notwithstanding this, this element should again be considered in the context of the following: - The height of the proposed building is not significantly greater than the existing and remains exactly as per the extant 2016 permission for the redevelopment of the site - The proposed building is 450mm shorter than the replacement dwelling recently constructed at 51 Fitzroy Park adjacent to the north - The front elevation height of the proposed building is considerably lower than the ground to roof pitch heights of the extant 1930s buildings opposite which are more prominent in their design and physical location on a raised ground level - The building avoids the use of a pitched roof to minimise height - · The building has only a low parapet at roof level, again to minimise height, and - The building is set further from the road than the existing building to reduce the effect of the proposals in views. - 7.28 The proportions and orientation of the building are such that the additional first floor width still reads as subservient to the prominence of existing development in the immediate surroundings. - The low height of the building and design to push the accommodation as low as possible to the road with the majority of the bulk of the building below street level using the topography, as well as the reorientation of the building mean that it has a very limited impact on the appearance of the site from the road. - 7.30 The angling of the building and the set back of the northern element are deliberately positioned in such a way that they minimise any visual impact of the structure moving northward along Fitzroy Park.
+The building tapers away from the public realm. - 7.31 In views from the opposite direction (looking south) the angle of the proposed building reads as clearly subservient to the prominent view of 51 and its tall boundary treatment onto Fitzroy Park.
+Any extra bulk in this view will be barely perceptible as it will be screened by the trees along the front boundary. - 7.32 The effect of the development is further minimised by the extensive new tree planting, with specific selection of evergreen species for year round cover. - 7.33 Generally in all views where the new building will be visible, the more refined, angular form and high quality materials with textures and subtle finishes will provide an improved visual experience to the viewer.